 Some people think marketing is fru-fru.
 They are gravely mistaken.

 Investing in marketing is critical to gaining traction, especially before you have a critical mass of users to vouch for your product and refer others.
 Your marketing strategy should depend heavily on the robust market research you’ve already conducted and then some.
-It should feature that perfectly relatable and consistent branding and brand voice you established before.
+It should feature that perfectly relatable branding and brand voice you established before.

 You can conduct A/B testing to see what marketing strategies work best.
 Connect with press contacts, influencers, and run paid ads—as well as invest in a good SEO (Search Engine Optimization) and ASO (App Store Optimization.)